jjvanzon/Circular-Language-Spec/spec/classes.md

 That *solid* line in the middle means it is a *pointer*.

-Perhaps it will look neater if the *pointer to a class* is expressed with a *dashed shape* too:
+Perhaps it will look neater if the *pointer to a class* is drawn with a *dashed shape* too:

 <img src="images/Classes.013.png" width="225" />